rstudio/package-manager-demo/ppm-builder/README.md

     - `r-builder.groovy`: a Jenkins Pipeline Job script template used to build and publish packages
 1. The `builder-generator-r` job uses the Job DSL plugin to iterate over the repositories defined in `r-repos.txt` and create an associated build job in the `r-builders` folder for each Git URL, and queue them to run.
 1. Each build job is queued to run and will continue to poll for repo changes according to the defined schedule.
-1. Builder jobs run, build source and binary packages for the configured Git source, and publish those results to PPM using the remote publishing CLI.
+1. Builder jobs run, build source and binary packages for the configured Git source _in a separate build container_, and publish those results to PPM using the remote publishing CLI.